Shifted dual equivalence and Schur P-positivity: Introduction

 This paper is organized as follows.
 In Section~\ref{s:tableaux}, we introduce the classic combinatorial objects and their type B analogs.
-We use the combinatorics to make the connection with symmetric and quasisymmetric functions in Section~\ref{s:functions}.
-In Section~\ref{s:dual_equivalence}, we review abstract dual equivalence and give an application to type B combinatorial objects in Section~\ref{s:signed}.
-Finally, in Section~\ref{s:shifted}, we generalize the definitions and theorems of dual equivalence to the type B setting to define an abstract notion of shifted dual equivalence.
+We connect the combinatorics with symmetric and quasisymmetric functions in Sections~\ref{s:symmetric} and \ref{s:quasi}.
+In Section~\ref{s:dual_equivalence}, we review abstract dual equivalence, and we give an application to type B combinatorial objects in Section~\ref{s:signed} proving that Schur $P$-functions are Schur positive.
+In Section~\ref{s:shifted}, we generalize the definitions and theorems of dual equivalence to the type B setting and define an abstract notion of shifted dual equivalence.
 Our main result, Theorem~\ref{thm:positivity_sh}, is that this provides a universal tool for establishing Schur $P$-positivity.
+In Section~\ref{s:weak}, we apply this new theory to give a new proof that the product of Schur $P$-functions is Schur $P$-positive.